laravel/pulse/docs.md

 The `<livewire:pulse.slow-outgoing-requests />` shows outgoing requests made using Laravel's [HTTP client](/docs/{{version}}/http-client) that are exceeding the configured threshold, which is 1,000ms by default.

 By default, entries will be grouped by the full URL.
 However you may wish to normalize or group similar outgoing requests using a regular expression.
-See the [outgoing requests recorder](#outgoing-requests-recorder) for more information.
+See the [slow outgoing requests recorder](#slow-outgoing-requests-recorder) for more information.

 <a name="cache-card"></a>
 #### Cache